PREAMBLE

 Chapter 3 — Secession, Transition, and Legislative Compliance

-Article 12 — Right to Secession
+Article 12 — Right of Secession

 Article 13 — Transition and Legislative Compliance